AdrianAddesso/PF-WebDev-Adrian-Addesso/readme.md

 ### Issues ❗

 #### nice to haves
-- ❗ Leverage the `font-display` CSS feature to ensure text is user-visible while webfonts are loading.

 ### Commits en progreso 🚧
 - 🚧 Review CSS for missing BEM notations & fixes